Tutorial explaining a great way to give a screen captures that photographed look.

 Click Edit > Define Pattern and name your pattern something like “My awesome pattern.”

 Return to your screenshot and create a new layer.

-From the fill menu select pattern from the dropdown menu and chose your newly created pattern.
+From the fill, menu select pattern from the dropdown menu and choose your newly created pattern.

-You can adjust the opacity of the layer to achieve your desired effect or even try adjusting the angle of the pattern.
+You can adjust the layer’s opacity to achieve your desired effect or even try adjusting the angle of the pattern.
 When you’re happy, merge both layers.

 Click edit > transform > perspective.
 Clicking and dragging from one of the corners will change the perspective of the image.

 Once you’ve got it looking how you want, you may wish to reduce the width a little, so it doesn’t seem so elongated.

 Select the gradient tool and then chose the black fade out swatch and draw across a new layer to give the impression the image is fading out.

 To give the appearance of a depth of field, click on the quick mask icon and then use the gradient tool to draw across the image, creating a mask.